 Such recordings cannot be used for documentary segments.

-The Producer agrees and accepts that the Producer will not utilize the provisions of this article to permit broadcasters, media producers or other exhibitors to produce "clip programs" for broadcast or distribution.
+The Producer agrees and accepts that the Producer will not utilize the provisions of this Paragraph 29.4 to permit broadcasters, media producers or other exhibitors to produce "clip programs" for broadcast or distribution.